mura94/art-viz/README.md

 You can even use your own .blend files in art-viz by including the file in the root path of the repository and importing the necessary objects with `File>Append>art-viz-staircase.blend>Collections>art-viz`, which will bring the frames, camera, and canvas into the scene.

 >Note: You may need an object named "Wall" in the scene as well, with a material named "Wall" applied to that object.
 This will be fixed in future iterations.

+## 🎁 Qt Interface

+For convenience, I've added a script that will display a user interface for faster argument input and editing.
+If you would like, you can run the script `RenderArgsQt.py`.
+PySide6 **must** be installed.

+  - Install with `pip install pyside6`

+Run in the repository root directory with:

 ```bash
 python renderQt.py